Marguerite & Julien: Plot

 A maid catches Julien in bed with Marguerite, and tells their parents.
 Their father contemplates sending Julien away but their mother, wanting to make her children happy, arranges for them to secretly run away together.
-Lefevre files charges against Julien and Marguerite for incest and adultery, and they are declared fugitives.
+Lefevbre files charges against Julien and Marguerite for incest and adultery, and they are declared fugitives.

-After traveling for several weeks, they arrive in Fougères, and Marguerite discovers she is pregnant.
+After traveling for several weeks, they arrive in Barfleur, and Marguerite discovers she is pregnant.
 Marguerite disguises herself as a man to hide her identity but the authorities receive a tip on their whereabouts.
 Before they can board a ship to England, they are arrested.

 At trial, both deny the charges and claim they ran away because Julien helped Marguerite escape from her abusive husband.
 Their father petitions King Henri IV to spare his children but the king says he cannot tolerate incest and refuses to pardon them.
 Meanwhile, Marguerite gives birth to a son, who is placed in the care of a nunnery.

 At the trial's conclusion, Julien and Marguerite are found guilty and sentenced to death.
 Marguerite pleads for her brother to be released and screams she is the only one guilty but no one listens to her.

 The next day, Julien and Marguerite arrive at Place de Grève for their execution.
 Julien is executed first and Marguerite dies from the shock before she too is decapitated.
 After the execution, the Château is abandoned.

 Julien and Marguerite's father and brother arrange to have the baby snuck out of the nunnery.
 The nun that brings them the baby reveals Marguerite named the baby Julien prior to her death.
 The de Ravalet family leaves, taking the baby with them.